TransUnion Customer & Partner Portal Privacy Notice

 3. Privacy rights and choices

-To exercise your privacy rights (subject to limitations and exceptions under applicable law), you may contact us at tuglobalsfdc@transunion.com, make the request in the Portal, or visit our Consumer Privacy Rights page to submit a verifiable request, and find additional detail below.
+To exercise your privacy rights (subject to limitations and exceptions under applicable law), you may contact us at tuglobalsfdc@transunion.com, make the request in the Portal, or visit our US State Privacy Rights page to submit a verifiable request, and find additional detail below.

 • If you have a TransUnion account, you can use it to make your request.